SCIE-SEEDs/BlueSkies/README.md

 Blue Skies is an iOS application created by team SCIE during our Dandilyonn internship in Summer 2020.
 Our goal is to provide accessible, unbiased representation of air pollution - the air quality index for cities - and provide nudges to encourage users to take small actions in their daily lives to reduce air pollution and bring back blue skies.

+### Demonstration

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/BzdHMCE"><a href="https://gifs.com/gif/city-search-demo-blue-skies-Mwv9NQ">City Search Video Demonstration (click here!)</a></blockquote>

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/BzdHMCE"><a href="https://gifs.com/gif/explore-page-blue-skies-p8AzVr">Explore Page Video Demonstration (click here!)</a></blockquote>

 ### To run this app:

 First git clone this repository, then open frontend creation.xcodeproj (must have Xcode installed!).

-<blockquote class="imgur-embed-pub" lang="en" data-id="a/BzdHMCE"><a href="https://gifs.com/gif/city-search-demo-blue-skies-Mwv9NQ">City Search Video Demonstration (click here!)</a></blockquote>

-<blockquote class="imgur-embed-pub" lang="en" data-id="a/BzdHMCE"><a href="https://gifs.com/gif/explore-page-blue-skies-p8AzVr">Explore Page Video Demonstration (click here!)</a></blockquote>